-Takacs et al. [11] developed an augmented reality system for mobile devices that is made for outdoor purposes, to enable object detection through image matching against a large database of location-tagged images.
+Takacs et al. [11] developed an augmented reality system for mobile devices in outdoor environment, to enable object detection through image matching against a large database of location-tagged images.
 The system relies on the mobile device's GPS system and matches its captured image against images that are in the same location in the database, and provides the user with information and links to the recognized objects in the captured image.